Online multiple testing with super-uniformity reward: Preliminaries

-When choosing the null bounding family $F_t(u)=u$ for all $u$, the latter condition is sometimes referred to as SuperCoAD (super-uniformity conditionally on all discoveries), see \cite{ramdas2017online}. \end{remark} \begin{remark} Formally, \eqref{indep} is slightly different from the usual offline independence assumption saying that the $p$-values in $(p_t, t \in \cH_0)$ are mutually independent, and independent of the false null $p$-value family $(p_t(X_t), t \notin \cH_0)$.
-For instance, in \eqref{indep}, the variable $p_1$ is not assumed to be independent of the future false null $p$-values $(p_t, t \notin \cH_0, t\geq 2)$. \end{remark} \begin{example} Our leading example is the case where a discrete test statistic is used for inference in each individual test.
+\begin{example} Our leading example is the case where a discrete test statistic is used for inference in each individual test.
 Typical instances include tests for analyzing counts represented by contingency tables, such as Fisher's exact test, see Section~\ref{sec:numerical_results}.
-In discrete testing, each $p$-value $p_t(X_t)$ has its own support $\mathcal{S}_t$ (known and not depending on $P$), that is a finite set (or, in full generality, a countable set with $0$ as the only possible accumulation point).
-A null bounding family satisfying \eqref{eqn:superunif} can easily be derived by considering $F_t$, the right-continuous step function that jumps at each point of $\mathcal{S}_t$, see Figure~\ref{fig:superunifreward}.
-Note that the supports $\mathcal{S}_t$ depends on $t$ so that discrete testing also induces heterogeneity across time. \end{example}
+In discrete testing, each $p$-value $p_t(X)$ has its own support $\mathcal{S}_t$ (known and not depending on $P$), that is a finite set (or, in full generality, a countable set with $0$ as the only possible accumulation point).
+A null bounding family satisfying \eqref{eqn:superunif} can easily be derived by considering $F_t$, the right-continuous step function that jumps at each point of $\mathcal{S}_t$, see Figure~\ref{fig:superunifreward} below.
+Note that the support $\mathcal{S}_t$ depends on $t$ so that discrete testing also induces heterogeneity over time. \end{example}

+\begin{example} Our secondary example is $p$-value weighting, where we start from continuous $p$-values (uniform under the null), which are weighted using external a priori information in order to increase power, see Section~\ref{sec:weighting}. \end{example}